NewsLocal News

 Bartender Rebecca Willis is worried about the road closed signs leading up to the dam bridge and up to the shop.

-“It looks like the road is all the way closed throughout here, and it’s not,” said Rebecca Willis.
+“It looks like the road is all the way closed throughout here, and it’s not,” said Willis.

 “This last winter did a number on this floor beam, and it got to the point where we're starting to lose large amounts of concrete and exposing our main reinforcing steel,” said Patrick Shoopman, P.E., bridge safety program manager.

-In 2021, they stopped letting vehicles over 15 tons use the bridge.
-In 2023, the Army Corps recommended closing a portion of the downstream lane of one lane on the bridge.
+• In 2023, the Army Corps recommended closing a portion of the downstream lane of one lane on the bridge.

-In 2024, they closed the full downstream bridge lane.
+• In 2024, they closed the full downstream bridge lane.

 “Every six months we’ve been going out to this bridge, and it’s just slowly been getting worse and worse,” said Shoopman.

-Nunley says he’s seen that firsthand.
+Nunley said he’s seen that firsthand.

 "We're talking about every 5 feet.
 Clink clink.
 Clink clink.
 Clink clink,” said Nunley.

-It makes Blackwell worried.
+It makes Blackwell worry.

 Stay in touch with us anytime, anywhere --